Coronavirus digest: Denmark halts AstraZeneca vaccination indefinitely | DW | 14.04.2021

 Holding the postponed Tokyo Olympics this summer will be "really difficult," following a spike in infections across Japan, the head of the Tokyo Medical Association warned.

-India reached a record number of 184,372 new infections in the last 24 hours, health ministry data showed on Wednesday.
-The country's nationwide tally of infections is 13.9 million, with data showing deaths rose by 1,027, for a total of 172,085.
-The nation has been grappling with a shortage in vaccines amid the latest surge in new cases.
+India reached a record number of 184,372 new infections in the past 24 hours, Health Ministry data showed on Wednesday.
+The country's nationwide tally of infections is 13.9 million, with data showing that deaths rose by 1,027, for a total of 172,085.
+The nation has been grappling with a shortage in vaccines.

 For the Muslim holy month of Ramadan, Saudi Arabia is allowing a limited number vaccinated mask-clad worshipers into the Grand Mosque in Mecca for the Umrah pilgrimage.